rafalwrzeszcz-wrzasqpl/pl.wrzasq.parent/src/site/markdown/guide/plugins.md

 Site plugin is configured to work with additional dependencies:

--   `lt.velykis.maven.skins:reflow-velocity-tools`
+-   `net.trajano.wagon:wagon-git`
 -   `org.apache.maven.doxia:doxia-module-markdown`
--   `org.apache.velocity:velocity`

-It allows for using **Markdown** format in your documentation and for using `lt.velykis.maven.skins:reflow-maven-skin` skin.
+It allows for using **Markdown** format in your documentation and publishing site to Git SCM.
+We picked this generic approach over using dedicated GitHub plugin `com.github.github:site-maven-plugin`, because it uses GitHub API which heavily limits upload rate (too took ~20 minutes to upload small module page).

 ## `org.codehaus.mojo:findbugs-maven-plugin`